Deep Instance Segmentation with Automotive Radar Detection Points: Related Works

 \subsection{Visual MLPs}

-Attention-based transformers \cite{ViT,CSWin,SwinT} are popular approaches for computer vision tasks, but some recent works prove that network based on only MLPs achieve comparable performance \cite{gMLP}.
+Attention-based transformers \cite{ViT}\cite{CSWin}\cite{SwinT} are popular approaches for computer vision tasks, but some recent works prove that comparable performance can be achieved by using MLPs only.
 MLP-mixer \cite{MLP-Mixer} replaces the the multi-head self attention \cite{self_attention} with a linear layer implemented on the spatial dimension.
-To make the MLP flexibility to receive images of different sizes, the authors in \cite{CycleMLP} propose cycle-MLP, a cycle Fully Connected (FC) layer and use it to change the spatial MLP in MLP-mixer.
-However, as the data structure of images and point clouds are different, such method cannot be applied to our work without voxelizing the point cloud. gMLP \cite{gMLP} discards the multi-head self attention in transformer and add a spatial gating unit to capture spatial interaction.
+To make the MLP flexible to receive images of different sizes, researchers propose cycle-MLP \cite{CycleMLP}, where a cycle fully connected (FC) layer is used to replace the spatial MLP in MLP-mixer \cite{MLP-Mixer}.
+However, as the data structure of images and point cloud are different, such method cannot be applied to our work without voxelizing the point cloud. gMLP \cite{gMLP} discards the multi-head self attention in transformer and add a spatial gating unit to capture spatial interaction.
 Taking the inspiration from self-attention, external attention \cite{external_attention} uses two linear layers with a double normalization in between, to reduce the computational complexity.